Bird vision: Ultraviolet sensitivity

 The common kestrel, like other raptorial birds, have a very low sensitivity to UV light.

 Many species of birds are tetrachromatic, with dedicated cone cells for perceiving wavelengths in the ultraviolet and violet regions of the light spectrum.
-These cells contain a combination of short wave sensitive (SWS1) opsins, SWS1-like opsins (SWS2), and long-wave filtering carotenoid pigments for selectively filtering and receiving light between 300 and 400 nm.
-There are two types of short wave color vision in birds: violet sensitive (VS) and ultraviolet sensitive (UVS).
-Single nucleotide substitutions in the SWS1 opsin sequence are responsible for blue-shifting the spectral sensitivity of the opsin from violet sensitive (λ_{max} = 400) to ultraviolet sensitive (λ_{max} = 310–360).
+These cells contain a combination of short-wavelength-sensitive (SWS1) opsins, SWS1-like opsins (SWS2), and long-wavelength-filtering carotenoid pigments for selectively filtering and receiving light between 300 and 400 nm.
+There are two types of short-wavelength color vision in birds: violet sensitive (VS) and ultraviolet sensitive (UVS).
+Single nucleotide substitutions in the SWS1 opsin sequence are responsible for blue-shifting the spectral sensitivity of the opsin from violet sensitive (λ_{max} = 400 nm) to ultraviolet sensitive (λ_{max} = 310–360 nm).
 This is the proposed evolutionary mechanism by which ultraviolet vision originally arose.
 The major clades of birds that have UVS vision are Palaeognathae (ratites and tinamous), Charadriiformes (shorebirds, gulls, and alcids), Trogoniformes (trogons), Psittaciformes (parrots), and Passeriformes (perching birds, representing more than half of all avian species).

 UVS vision can be useful for courtship.
 Birds that do not exhibit sexual dichromatism in wavelengths visible to humans are sometimes distinguished by the presence of ultraviolet reflective patches on their feathers.
 Male blue tits have an ultraviolet reflective crown patch which is displayed in courtship by posturing and raising of their nape feathers.
 Male blue grosbeaks with the brightest and most UV-shifted blue in their plumage are larger, hold the most extensive territories with abundant prey, and feed their offspring more frequently than other males.
-Mediterranean storm petrels do not show sexual dimorphism in UV-patterns, but the correlation between UV-reflectance and male body condition suggests a possible role in sexual selection.
+Mediterranean storm petrels do not show sexual dimorphism in UV patterns, but the correlation between UV reflectance and male body condition suggests a possible role in sexual selection.